 If you’re trying to rank well in local SEO, then reviews are an important part of that mix.

-But when you look at search results in Google, you’ll notice that review stars don’t always show up.
+But when you look at search results in Google, you’ll notice that review stars don’t always display in the way you would expect.

 So, the way Google is set up now, if you’re searching for a service using the city as part of the search query (city + service), you’ll usually see the top three map results at the top.
 After these top three results (the Local Pack), the regular top ten organic results follow.